stackernews/booger/plugs/README.md

 {
    conn: {
       id: UUID // unique id to this connection
-      headers: JSON // http headers as a json object },
+      headers: Object // http headers as a json object },
    action: String, // e.g. 'connect'
-   data: JSON // depends on the action and are documented further down }
+   data: Object // depends on the action and are documented further down }
 ```